Make a Third-Party Claim to Controlled Goods CPR 85.4

 (b) an order preventing the bringing of any claim against them for, or in respect of, their having taken control of any of the goods or having failed so to do.

-Gather as many of the following items relating to the goods (Exhibits)
+Collect as many of the following items related to the goods (Exhibits) as possible:

 In your email, include the following information:

-Your address, followed by the words - "this is my service address"
+Your address, followed by the statement: "this is my service address".

-Description of the goods, including make, model and registration
+Describe the goods, including make, model, and registration details.

-The grounds of your claim, e.g. the date you bought the vehicle
+State the grounds of your claim, such as the date of purchase of the vehicle.

-Attach to the email, the exhibits supporting your grounds, e.g the bill of sale, flow of money, insurance document, etc.
+Attach the exhibits supporting your grounds to the email, such as the bill of sale, bank statements showing the flow of money, insurance documents, etc.

-Make a screenshot of the email showing the time it was sent.
-You will need it when you file your third party claim at court.
+Take a screenshot of the email displaying the time it was sent.
+This will be required when filing your third-party claim in court.

-The bailiff company has 3 days to pass your notice to the creditor who has 7 days to give notice to the bailiff company whether your claim is admitted (says your goods are exempt), then the bailiff company has 3 days to notify you of the creditor's decision.
-A total of 13 days.
+The bailiff company has 3 days to forward your notice to the creditor, who then has 7 days to respond to the bailiff company regarding the admission of your claim (acknowledging that your goods are exempt).
+Subsequently, the bailiff company has 3 days to inform you of the creditor's decision.
+This entire process takes 13 days.

-If the creditor admits your claim, you can collect your vehicle, and start a claim for damages.
-See: Collecting a vehicle from a compound.
+If the creditor acknowledges your claim, you can retrieve your vehicle and commence a claim for damages.
+Refer to the guidelines on retrieving a vehicle from a bailiff's vehicle pound.

 template

-Have a solicitor present the information to the bailiff company.
+Seek assistance from a solicitor to communicate the relevant information to the bailiff company.

-If the creditor is minded not to admit your claim, they will know you are racking up costs which they pay if the court allows your claim.
+If the creditor appears reluctant to acknowledge your claim, they will be aware that you are incurring costs, which they will be responsible for if the court rules in your favour.

 template